Greece golden visa: The Ultimate GuideObtain residence by investment in Greece and get visa-free access to Europe.

 Yes, your spouse, parents (and parents-in-law), and children up to the age of 18 (21 if they’re studying) can all be added to the residence application under the same investment.

-Do I have to speak Greek to become a resident?
+Do I have to pass a Greek language test?

 No, although it’s advisable to have a local lawyer help you with all the paperwork and act as a proxy during the process if you don’t speak the language.